Instrument Cluster (Immobilizer circuitry) Repair Service for 2000-2005 VW Beetle.

 Service requires removal and shipping in of your instrument cluster.
 Your instrument cluster will retain all original coding (including immobilizer identity and odometer state).
 Repair service is designed as a plug and play solution upon return of the instrument cluster.

 Please note that in some cases keys may have been erased from instrument cluster memory (by dealership or locksmith) in order to try to resolve the no start condition through key relearn.
 Since the instrument cluster does not see a key signal on the coil circuit, the procedure typically wipes all keys and does not complete the relearn process (resulting in 0 keys shown in the 25-Immobilizer block).
 In that situation, keys will need to be relearned after the circuitry repair procedure.
-If you would like keys relearned here, we will need all keys to be shipped in along with the instrument cluster (so that we can perform relearn procedure on our test bed).
+If you would like keys relearned for plug and play solution, we will need all keys to be shipped in along with the instrument cluster (so that we can perform relearn procedure on our test bed).
 If key relearn procedure has not been attempted prior to sending the instrument cluster in for repair, all keys will be retained as per original config and no key relearn is required.